O-Chat/Portfolio-Olivia/README.md

-# 🧑‍💻 Olivia's Developer Portfolio
+# CodePersona - My Developer Portfolio
+*My digital identity, styled in VS Code aesthetics*

 A fully responsive personal portfolio website built with **React.js** and styled using **Tailwind CSS**, designed to resemble the look and feel of **Visual Studio Code**.